Chapter 4: Control Flow – if, else, and Loops

 4.1 if and else Statements

-Control the flow of your program using if
+Control the flow of your program using if and else:

 1